The Minkowski content measure for the Liouville quantum gravity metric: Introduction

 in probability with respect to the local uniform topology on $\C \times \C$.
 In particular, $D_h$ almost surely induces the Euclidean topology.
 A posteriori, $d_\gamma$ was identified as both the Hausdorff dimension \cite{gp-kpz} and the Minkowski dimension \cite{afs-metric-ball} of the $\gamma$-LQG metric space $(\C, D_h)$.

-It is natural to ask how the measure $\mu_h$ and the metric $D_h$ are related to each other.
+It is natural to ask how the measure $\mu_h$ and the metric $D_h$ are related.
 In this paper, we show that $\mu_h$ is almost surely equal to the Minkowski content measure with respect to $D_h$ (Theorem~\ref{thm:main-thm}).
 This answers~\cite[Problem 7.10]{gm-uniqueness}.
-Our result can be viewed as an LQG analog of \cite{lawler-rezai-nat}, which constructed the Minkowski content for Schramm--Loewner evolution (SLE) curves and showed that it is equivalent to the so-called \emph{natural parametrization} of SLE~\cite{lawler-shef-nat}.
+Our result can be viewed as an LQG analog of \cite{lawler-rezai-nat}, which constructed the Minkowski content for Schramm--Loewner evolution (SLE) curves and showed that it is equivalent to the so-called \emph{natural parameterization} of SLE~\cite{lawler-shef-nat}.

 A particular consequence of our result is that $D_h$ almost surely determines $\mu_h$.
 It was shown in \cite[Theorem~1.3]{afs-metric-ball} that the pointed metric measure space $(\C, 0, D_h, \mu_h)$ almost surely determines $h$ up to rotation and scaling.
-Our result therefore shows that the pointed metric space $(\C, 0, D_h)$ almost surely determines $h$ modulo rotation and scaling (Corollary~\ref{cor:forgetting-parameterization}).
+Therefore, our result shows that the pointed metric space $(\C, 0, D_h)$ almost surely determines $h$ modulo rotation and scaling (Corollary~\ref{cor:forgetting-parameterization}).

-The main tool in our proofs is the \emph{mating-of-trees} theorem of Duplantier, Miller, and Sheffield~\cite{dms-lqg-mating}.
+The primary tool in our proofs is the \emph{mating-of-trees} theorem of Duplantier, Miller, and Sheffield~\cite{dms-lqg-mating}.
 This theorem says that the left/right boundary length process for a space-filling SLE curve $\eta$ on an LQG surface is a correlated two-dimensional Brownian motion.
-Roughly speaking, this result is useful for our purposes for two reasons.
+Roughly speaking, this result is useful for two reasons.
 First, it gives a source of exact independence since the LQG surfaces traced by the curve $\eta$ during disjoint time intervals are independent.
-In particular, this leads to a short proof of a lower bound for the number of LQG metric balls needed to cover a given set (Proposition~\ref{prop:covering-number-lower-bound}) without the need for a separate two-point estimate.
-Second, the mating-of-trees theory gives a convenient way of decomposing space into regions of equal LQG mass, namely the segments $\eta([x-\ep,x])$ for $x\in\ep\mathbb Z$, where $\eta$ is parametrized by $\mu_h$-mass.
+In particular, this leads to a short proof of a lower bound for the number of LQG metric balls needed to cover a given set (Proposition~\ref{prop:covering-number-lower-bound}) without needing a separate two-point estimate.
+Second, the mating-of-trees theory provides a convenient way of decomposing space into regions of equal LQG mass, namely the segments $\eta([x-\ep,x])$ for $x\in\ep\mathbb Z$, where $\eta$ is parameterized by $\mu_h$-mass.
 See Section~\ref{sec:proof-strategy} for more details on the proof method.